TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 ![1](https://github.com/TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/blob/main/NN.png)

 ## Results
-- Figure below shows the best neural network performance with a 0.74 MAE and Pearson R of 0.4 between prediction and ground truth lists, which are the FIMA water depth in inches:
+- Figure below shows the best neural network performance with a 0.74 MAE and Pearson R of 0.4 between prediction and ground truth lists, which are the FIMA water depth in inches.
+The Pearson R score between these two lists is 0.4 in dicating some level of correlation.
+This resuls is using weather and evalation data only.
+It is reasonable to anticipate further improvement once the social media self-reports are included at some degree (binary or full feature extracted by NLP and CV).
    -  R² Score: 0.1304
    -   MAE (Mean Absolute Error): 0.7401
    -   RMSE (Root Mean Squared Error): 1.4590